lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 You can upload custom metadata along with your images.
 Custom metadata can be used to gain additional insights in the web-app.
-In order to upload the custom metadata, you need to save it to a `.json` file in the following COCO-like format:
+In order to upload the custom metadata, you need to save it to a `.json` file in a COCO-like format.
+For example, in many computer vision problems, companies are interested in the number of people present in an image.
+They could also be interested in the different weather scenarios (e.g. for autonomous driving).
+You can pass this information as `custom_metadata` and configure it for inspection in the web-app:

 .. code-block:: json